Bursty star formation and galaxy-galaxy interactions in low-mass galaxies 1 Gyr after the Big Bang: Analysis

 On the other hand, in the rest-frame UV monochromatic flux measurements, we directly used the photometry in a filter that corresponds to $\lambda_{\rm rest}\sim1500$ \AA.
 Namely, we used NIRCam/F090W photometry for sources at $z_{\rm ml}<5.57$ and NIRCam/F115W at $z_{\rm ml}>5.57$, and measured the (band-pass averaged) monochromatic flux.
 Similar to the H$\alpha$ flux measurements, we corrected for the dust attenuation.
 Using these measurements, we derived the (dust-corrected) $\eta_{1500}$ ratio in each sample galaxy.

 Note that, in the H$\alpha$ measurements above, the excess in the H$\alpha$ filter was attributed only to the H$\alpha$ emission line and contributions from other emission lines were neglected.
 In particular, [{\sc Nii}]$\lambda6583$ can contaminate photometry-based H$\alpha$ flux measurements.
 For example, \citet{faisst_recent_2019} measured H$\alpha$ fluxes in high-mass ($M_\star \sim 10^{10}\ M_\odot$) galaxies at $z\sim5$ based on IRAC photometry, while assuming the [{\sc Nii}]/H$\alpha$ ratio to be 0.15.
-However, recent JWST spectroscopic observations of low-mass, high-$z$ galaxies have reported non-detections of the [{\sc Nii}]$\lambda6583$ line in most cases \citep[e.g.,][]{Curti2023} and the effect of [{\sc Nii}]$\lambda6583$ is expected to be small in our sample.
+However, recent JWST spectroscopic observations of low-mass, high-$z$ galaxies have reported non-detections of the [{\sc Nii}]$\lambda6583$ line or quite low [{\sc Nii}]$\lambda6583$/H$\alpha$ ratios in most cases \citep[e.g.,][]{Curti2023,Sanders2023,Nakajima2023} and the effect of [{\sc Nii}]$\lambda6583$ is expected to be small in our sample.
+This is consistent with the low [{\sc Nii}]$\lambda6583$/H$\alpha$ ratio predicted for metal poor galaxies \citep[e.g.,][]{Nakajima+22,Hirschmann2023}: given the typical stellar mass of our sample and the mass metallicity relation at this redshift \citep[][]{Curti2023}, the [{\sc Nii}]$\lambda6583$/H$\alpha$ ratio is expected to be $\lesssim0.05$.
 We thus used H$\alpha$ flux measurements directly from the excess in the H$\alpha$ filter without correcting them for contributions from other emission lines such as [{\sc Nii}].
+We also note that even if we assumed the high ratio of 0.15 as \citet{faisst_recent_2019}, the H$\alpha$ flux and resulting $\eta_{1500}$ ratio would systematically decrease by only 0.06 dex, which would not alter the results of this paper.